dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 ## Use the latest ASP.NET Core release

 Each new release of ASP.NET Core includes performance improvements.
 Optimizations in .NET Core and ASP.NET Core mean that newer versions generally outperform older versions.
 For example, .NET Core 2.1 added support for compiled regular expressions and benefitted from [`Span<T>`](https://msdn.microsoft.com/magazine/mt814808.aspx).
 ASP.NET Core 2.2 added support for HTTP/2.
+[ASP.NET Core 3.0 adds many improvements](xref:release-notes/aspnetcore-3.0) that reduce memory usage and improve throughput.
 If performance is a priority, consider upgrading to the current version of ASP.NET Core.

 ## Minimize exceptions